 TEACHING ARTISTS

-Morgan Wilson is the Education and Outreach Assistant for BHCT and instructs the Musical Theatre course at Fusion Dance Studio.
+Morgan Wilson is the Interim Education and Outreach Director for BHCT and instructs the Musical Theatre course at Fusion Dance Studio.
 She has a bachelors degree in Musical Theatre, a minor in Music, and a certificate in Arts Administration.
 Morgan enjoys facilitating a creative environment, with a focus in collaboration, for students to grow through a variety of exercises to build on their skills in improvisation, devising, and the writing of theatrical scenes.

 Merlyn Q. Sell is the Artistic Director for the Black Hills Community Theatre and has a Bachelors in Theatre and an M.F.A. in Shakespeare & Performance.
 Besides bringing the works of Shakespeare to life through performance, Merlyn specializes in workshops that emphasize reading comprehension, creative writing and problem solving, collaboration, and focus.